 The Need for Permanent Life Insurance

 Another statistic is that in the last few years of life the majority of people will spend $50,000 over and above what Medicare (and/or related policies such as Part D plans, Advantage Plans, or Medicare Supplements) pays on healthcare.
-This could be for renovations to make a bathroom handicap accessible or for long term care.
-It could be for travel to an out of state hospital for cancer treatments.
+It could be for renovations to make a bathroom handicap accessible or for long term care.
 There are a lot of health-related expenses that are not covered by Medicare.
 This tells me there is going to be a significant reduction in those modest retirement funds.

 The final point is that when one spouse dies the household expenses are not cut in half.
 They generally only drop about 25%.
 Think about it.
 Utilities will cost about the same.
 As will property tax, homeowner’s insurance, and more.
 In addition, with one spouse’s passing there is a loss of Social Security income.